ansys/pyansys-units/doc/source/contributing.rst

 PyAnsys Units is compliant with the `PyAnsys coding style
 <https://dev.docs.pyansys.com/coding-style/index.html>`_.
 It uses
-`pre-commit <https://pre-commit.com/>`_ to check the code style and `uv <https://docs.astral.sh/uv/>` to do some code autogeneration.
+`pre-commit <https://pre-commit.com/>`_ to check the code style and `uv <https://docs.astral.sh/uv/>` to do some code auto-generation.
 You can install and activate this tool with these commands:

 .. code:: console